It is time, my friends, to talk about Europe.

 I knew I had many options of how I was going to travel, but I knew my best bet would be by train.
-After all, there’s fast trains that take you all over Europe.
+After all, there’s fast trains all over Europe.
 I knew the one from Paris to Florence would take a day at least, so we decided to make a trip out of it.
 Starting with a little break to ease our jet lag in Reims.

-Pronounced RAHMs, this quaint little town’s main attraction is being in the heart of Champagne country.
+Pronounced RAHMs, this quaint little town’s main attraction is living in the heart of Champagne country.
 I know that the meaning of “Champagne” has been lost in translation as some of you consider it as any kind of fancy white bubbly.
 NO. Erase that debauchery out of your head at once.
 In French wine country, wines are known and honored by region, and Champagne is no different.
 Only wine grown and bottled in Champagne can be called Champagne.
-The perfect trifecta of the grape varietals Pinot Meunier, Pinot Noir, and Chardonnay, Champagne used to only be exclusive to the elite and royal.
+The perfect trifecta of the grape varietals Pinot Meunier, Pinot Noir, and Chardonnay, Champagne used to only be exclusive to the elite and the royal.

 Reims was relatively easy to get to by French TGV (their fast train line) from Charles De Gaulle Airport as they have a train station at the airport.
 We exchanged trains at Marne la Vallée Chessy (aka Disneyland Paris) which then took us to Champagne-Ardenne.
 From Champagne-Ardenne, we took a quick regional train to Gare de Reims, only a ten minute walk from our Airbnb.

 Reims was quiet at night, but by morning was bustling with pedestrians and bikers who, I kid you not, seemed to all be carrying loaves of crispy fresh baguettes.
 We ate at Maison et Tartine, which also doubled as a boutique decor shop, making our breakfast super homey.
-We made the mistake of thinking we could just go to these grand Champagne houses and pay a tasting fee like we do in the States but no. You must make a reservation or book in advance.
-Honestly, I didn’t really plan our day in Reims as it was only a stopover, but we did want to drink bubbly as what else are you supposed to do in Champagne country?
+We made the mistake of thinking we could just go to these grand Champagne houses and pay a tasting fee like we do in the States, but no. You must make a reservation or book in advance.
+Honestly, I really didn’t plan our day in Reims as it was only a stopover, but we did want to drink bubbly as what else are you supposed to do in Champagne country?

 We snagged an English-speaking tour at Veuve Clicquot Ponsardin where we ventured down into crayère (chalk) caves that Champagne bottles are stored and rotated.
 As we sipped on flutes of their peachy vanilla Yellow Label Brut, our lovely tour guide told us the story about widow Lady Clicquot, a business woman who made the best of her circumstances after inheriting a dwindling vineyard in 1805.
 After, we checked out their Insta-worthy boutique shop and personalized airstream trailer.

 Our tour guide then pointed us in the direction of this amazing growers champagne tasting room called Trésors de Champagne.
 In the past, Champagne houses such as Veuve Clicquot, G.H.
 Mumm, and Moët & Chandon would collect only the best harvests from surrounding French vineyards, but in the last fifty years, those same vineyards are making a name for themselves by developing their own concoctions of bubbly.
 At Trésors, you could opt for a flight, glass, or bottle from their library of only growers champagne.
-Needless to say, after an afternoon of Champagne, we passed out at our Airbnb (only to wake up at 10 p.m. and cure our bubbly coma with moules frites or steamed mussels and fries at l’Édito).
+Needless to say, after an afternoon of Champagne, we passed out at our Airbnb (only to wake up at 10 p.m. and cure our bubbly coma with moules frites, or steamed mussels and fries, at l’Édito.)

 Next on the blog: The Swiss Alps